DenisGuiraudet/supercopter/README.md

 ### Techno
  - Angular.io / SASS / html5
+Why ?
 Knowledge of Angular by some group members and want to improve our skill

  - mongoDB
 	MongoDB is a simple database adapte to link with Angular